LydByDissing/stroem.lydbydissing.com/site/content/about/_index.md

 ---
 title: "About Us"
-date: 2018-07-12T18:19:33+06:00
+date: 2022-09-13T20:07:21 CEST
-heading : "WE ARE ROXO DESIGN.
-AN AWARD-WINNING CREATIVE STUDIO IN FLORIDA." description : "We are specialized in developing forward-thinking brand identities, websites, illustration and animation for all types of customers.
-And we do this by bringing our customers through each phase of the design process with us."
+heading : "The STRØM 1.0 project is an open source product development demonstrator facilitated as part of Lyd by Dissing" description : "With this project it is not the goal to create another boombox, with over attenuated lows (bass) and highs (treble) as this will quickly result in listening fatigue.
+This is also called a smiley face curve."
-expertise_title: "Expertise"
+expertise_title: "Needed Expertise"
-expertise_sectors: ["Customer Experience Design", "Digital Products", "Development", "Campaign & Content", "Employer Branding", "Animation & Motion Graphics", "Packaging & Product Design", "Retail & Spacial", "Print & Editorial Design", "Concept/Text", "Information Design"]
+expertise_sectors: ["Computer Aided Design (CAD)", "Computor Aided Manufacturing (CAM)", "Acoustics", "Measurements", "Customer Experience Design", "Digital Manufacturing", "Digital Products", "Development", "Packaging & Product Design", "Retail & Spacial"]
 ---